cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

   - https://docs.google.com/spreadsheets/d/1mRvElKNrswuWKga_I1iHSD4-5J9m4UsOuB8n5oyGvDs/edit#gid=1679186191
 - move "School zone beacon" to not be a signal component
 - john to check on unmapped project groups
-- work types:
-  - can we backfill SMO links based on work order ID old?
+- after migration: can we backfill work activity SMO links based on work activity ID?
 - review all the component/subcomponent and component/work type mapping
-- there are facility spatial records with multiple features within one layer and across geom types.
+- there are facility spatial records with multiple features within one layer and across geom types
 - search for todos :)
+- moped editor: check on weird CTN curvePath geomtries

 ### NW Questions

 - project personnel:
   - IF NOT DESIGNATED: USE how to handle when role is null? default role? currently falling back to "Project Support". attribute Nathan Wilkes.
 - work authorizations statusID: default to....planned? complete?